How to watch the Golden Globes in 2023

 Who is presenting at the 80th Golden Globe Awards?

-Ana de Armas, Ana Gasteyer, Billy Porter, Colman Domingo, Jamie Lee Curtis, Michaela Jaé Rodriguez, Natasha Lyonne, Nicole Byer, Niecy Nash-Betts, Quentin Tarantino and Tracy Morgan have officially been announced as presenters at this year's awards show.
+The list of 2023 Golden Globes presenters includes Ana de Armas, Billy Porter, Colman Domingo, Jamie Lee Curtis, Michaela Jaé Rodriguez, Natasha Lyonne, Nicole Byer, Quentin Tarantino, Tracy Morgan, Jennifer Hudson, Claire Danes, Henry Golding, Regina Hall, Salma Hayek, Cole Hauser, Harvey Guillén, Glen Powell, Jay Ellis, Jenna Ortega and Letitia Wright.

 Who is nominated at the 2023 Golden Globes?